How to Install Appliances In Your Solid Wood Kitchen

-A huge range of kitchen appliances is now available, with prices varying wildly from hundreds of pounds up to tens of thousands of pounds for professional-grade options.
+A huge range of kitchen appliances is now available, with prices varying wildly from just over a hundred pounds up to tens of thousands of pounds for professional-grade options.
 Most modern appliances are made from a combination of stainless steel, aluminium and glass, though some more retro and classic designs that suit more traditional kitchen themes have survived.

 Some appliances can now be fitted with almost no previous experience or expertise, though many may still require a specialist to install them properly and it is best to seek the assistance of a professional if you are unsure.
 Please note that fitting of any gas or electrics should be undertaken by a trained professional with the appropriate certification.
 Not doing so may void your house insurance and also the appliance manufacturer’s guarantee.

 If you are planning or fitting your own kitchen, there are a number of points to consider when making your choices.
 We have compiled a list below that contains some helpful tips for kitchen appliance installation: